Islam in Armenia

 Islam began to make inroads into the Armenian plateau during the seventh century.
 Arab, and later Kurdish, tribes began to settle in Armenia following the first Arab invasions and played a considerable role in the political and social history of Armenia.
 With the Seljuk invasions of the eleventh and twelfth centuries, the Turkic element eventually superseded that of the Arab and Kurdish.
 With the establishment of the Iranian Safavid dynasty, Afsharid dynasty, Zand dynasty and Qajar dynasty, Armenia became an integral part of the Shia world, while still maintaining a relatively independent Christian identity.
-The pressures brought upon the imposition of foreign rule by a succession of Muslim states forced many lead Armenians in Anatolia and what is today Armenia to convert to Islam and assimilate into the Muslim community.
+The pressures brought upon the imposition of foreign rule by a succession of Muslim states forced many lead Armenians in Anatolia and what is today Armenia to convert to Islam.
 Many Armenians were also forced to convert to Islam, on the penalty of death, during the years of the Armenian Genocide.

 History

 First Armenian Muslims

 Farqad Sabakhi (died 729 AD) was an Armenian Muslim preacher and a companion of Hassan Basri's.
 As a result, he is considered one of the Tabi'in (the next generation of companions).
 Farqad Sabakhi was originally a Christian.
 Farqad Sabakhi probably raised the famous Karkhi, who played a pivotal role in shaping Sufism.
 Sabakhi was known for his ascetic life and knowledge of the Judeo-Christian scriptures.